DrewBornt/drewbornt.github.io/content/TryHackMe Write-Ups/Relevant.md

 ---
 title: Relevant
-draft: true
+draft: false
 tags:
   - thm
   - oscp
   - medium
 ---
 This room starts of suggesting to treat this as an actual pentest, stating there are multiple exploitable vulnerabilities.
 This machine also will not REQUIRE metasploit, which is great as I prep for OSCP which only allows metasploit on 1 machine.
+The IP address of my box changes throughout this, since I had to stop and come back.

 # Initial Port Scan